VyTrox/MCSS-Website/doc/sprint4/SR4.md

 Participants: Zechuan Liu, Alex Quach, Yichun Liu, Youan Cong, Wentao Zhou, Yiling Li, Lang Qin

 Unfinished Task: All sprint 4 user stories and tasks have been completed.
-And there are some remaining unessential usestories which will be discarded.
+And there are some remaining unessential tasks will be discarded.

 Good practices: Each member complete an individual React component, this clearly allocates responsibilities and each component is on an individual branch, so it avoids conflict and prevents duplicate work.